Migrate Home Assistant from SQLite to PostgreSQL

-I expect you already have a PostgreSQL database running somewhere.
+I expect you already have a PostgreSQL database running somewhere (and know how it works).
 If you do not have this, or do not have a separate server for your Postgres, you can take a look at this github.com/expaso/hassos-addon-timescaledb addon which installs a PostgreSQL server with TimescaleDB for you.

 Step 1: Retrieve the SQLite database